phil-opp/blog_os/blog/content/edition-3/posts/01-minimal-kernel/index.md

 The compiled executable is placed at `target/x86_64-unknown-none/release/kernel` in this case.

 In the next post we will cover how to turn this kernel into a bootable disk image that can be run in a virtual machine or on real hardware.
-But before that, we will examine our executable to verify that it looks as expected.
+In the rest of this post, we will introduce some tools for examining our kernel executable.
+These tools are very useful for debugging future issues, so it's good to know about them.

 ## Useful Tools